 So we went to the Mi Store in Laguna where we originally purchased the Xiaomi Mi A3, hoping that they will replace it with a new one since it’s still under the 7 days warranty.
 Unfortunately, their answer is No, they can’t replace it in the store even though it’s still covered by the 7 days warranty.

 Why they can’t replace it in the store even it’s still under 7 days warranty?

-The device need to be checked by an authorized technician which they don’t have within the mall or within the province our province.
-Customer is required to go to SM Bicutan and bring the newly purchased defective unit for diagnostics and wait for the decision of technician if the unit will be replaced.
-But the unit is a 3 days old from the date of purchase.
+The device needs to be checked by an authorized technician which they don’t have in the mall or within our city.
+The customer is required to go to SM Bicutan and bring the newly purchased defective unit for diagnostics and wait for the decision of the technician if the unit will be replaced.
+But the unit is 3 days old from the date of purchase!